plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 Many startups confuse marketing with spending money on paid advertising on Google and Facebook.
 Marketing is not the same as advertising.
 It's got nothing to do with it.
 You can do great marketing and still spend zero on paid ads.

 We focus our efforts on content marketing.
-MRR milestones are cool and get all the attention but my favorite achievements in this journey are blog posts that make a difference for us.
+MRR milestones are cool and get all the attention in social media but my favorite achievements in this journey are blog posts that make a difference for us.

 Luckily we've published several posts over the last year and a half that have hit a nerve and moved the needle.
-I highly recommend any startup (including the venture funded ones) to publish content, and explore and experiment with organic marketing.
+I highly recommend any startup (including the venture funded ones) to publish content, explore and experiment with organic marketing.

 Here's a list of our most popular blog posts to date and the referral sources that sent us the traffic: